-This Fall the School of Education will focus on our vision for the future, with strong enrollment and evolving programs.
+This year the School of Education will focus on our vision for the future, with strong enrollment and evolving programs.
 It is important that the substance of our success be centered upon students and the intellectual contribution that together we can make in education.
 Our substance will define us into the future, so our vision must clarify how we will contribute to the communities that we serve, be it the Inland Empire, the state of California or the national professional communities.

 Courses in theory, administration and curriculum development prepare students to become an administrator in California K-12 public schools.
 Gain the competencies and meet the standards required by the California Commission on Teacher Credentialing.